kecnry/distl/docs/examples/collections.md

 ![png](collections_files/collections_23_0.png)

-As in the univariate case, [pdf](../api/DistributionCollection.pdf.md) takes a tuple/list/array with the same length as the provided number of distributions (and in the same order as [labels](../api/DistributionCollection.labels.md).

-It is **very** important to note here that this call to pdf does **NOT** account for the covariance between 'mvg_a' and 'mvg_c' (as it would also be necessary to know the assumed value of mvg_b or to collapse along that dimension).
+As in the univariate case, [pdf](../api/DistributionCollection.pdf.md) takes a tuple/list/array.
+This time, the pdf will account for the covariance between 'mvg_a' and 'mvg_c', by default.
+As 'mvg_b' is not included, no value will be assumed, but rather will be marginalized over (via [take_dimensions](../api/BaseMultivariateDistribution.take_dimensions.md)).

 ```python